xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

         sprintf "Bottle(%.1fml)" (float capacity)
 ```

-Once the proper operators have been added, then you can intuitively use the class using the standard symbolic operators you would expect (well, a bottle really can’t have a negative volume, but you get the idea):
+Once the proper operators have been added, then you can intuitively use the class using the standard symbolic operators you would expect (well, a bottle really can't have a negative volume, but you get the idea):

 ``` F#
 > let half = new Bottle(500.0<ml>);;